 At the start of the 2020 pandemic, performing artists contemplated the suddenly blank calendar and wondered what the future would hold.

 In an effort to keep things positive while under lockdown, I started making iPhone videos of home piano performances.
 Sarah and I had just re-watched The Hitchhiker’s Guide to the Galaxy.
 When I posted the Bernie Leadon theme on my socials, it got a nice response, so I was inspired to make two dozen of these little things.
 The arrangements were conceived quickly and the tracking was done in just a take or two, so there are plenty of flaws.
-Certainly the tops and tails do not exhibit professional-level video editing.
+Certainly the tops and tails of the videos do not exhibit professional-level editing.
 But I had a lot of fun!

 I genuinely appreciate all these melodies.
 Two themes were special requests, but the rest of them were already part of my subconscious.
 Like many musicians my age, much of my early training was straight from the tube.
 I didn’t grow up with any deep folk music, but I did grow up with The A-Team.